-What is an unexpected adverse incident?
+What is an unexpected adverse event?

 - Contact the Animal Welfare Officer/Animal House Manager promptly